Thank you for striking with us last March 19!

 San Carlos, Negros Occidental (300 MW, indicative, TBD)

-This does not include coal power plants that are already in operation that have been funded by S.C.B.
+This does not include coal power plants that are already in operation that have been funded or otherwise supported by S.C.B.

 Standard Chartered Bank, you must stop fueling our destruction.
 We’ve had it with your empty promises; if you are truly serious about committing to the goals set in the Paris Agreement, divest from coal immediately!